 The Back Up Plan was seen by a senior examiner in advance of its formal submission and a number of changes were suggested, including the removal of several strong sex references.
 The film was duly passed '12A'.

-Andy Warhol's Bad is a 1977 USA crime comedy horror by Jed Johnson.
+Bad - 1977 USA crime comedy horror by Jed Johnson.

-The BBFC cut one shot, nine minutes in: Bubby is sitting in a chair, tugging at a string which is around his cat's neck.
-The cat seems to be resisting, which is presumably why the BBFC considered that it was distressed, making the shot fall
+BBFC cut one shot, nine minutes in: Bubby is sitting in a chair, tugging at a string which is around his cat's neck.
+The cat seems to be resisting, which is presumably why the BBFC considered that it was distressed, making the shot fall foul of the

 This blurred a plot point, as this was the first indication that there is an "outside".